- Sunday, October 31, 2021

 Participants Parking and Bus To Start Line

-Race participants can park their vehicle at Confederation Building or at the Johnson Insurance Parking Lot; they can then take “Bus to Start Line”, tickets purchased during registration at $6.00, (limitted bus tickets will be available in-person at $10.00).
+Race participants can park their vehicle at Confederation Building or at the Johnson Insurance Parking Lot; they can then take “Bus to Start Line”, tickets purchased during registration at $6.00.
 Each Tely 10 participant must purchase a ticket DURING REGISTRATION to use the BUS to Start Line.

 Please Note: Official Vehicles only will be permitted in the start area as McNamara Rd /Topsail Rd will be closed in both directions approximately 1.5km from the start line.

 Drop-off Location: near the start line in Paradise; drop-off times: 6:30 am -7:45 am.